 Wat Arun, also known as the Temple of Dawn, is a stunning Buddhist temple situated beside the Chao Phraya River that snakes its way through Bangkok.

 Wat Arun is one of Bangkok’s most famous landmarks and is known for its uniquely shaped tower that rises 82 meters (270 feet) above the ground.
-While visiting the site, you can actually climb stairs to the top of the temple from which you can get nice views of the river and surrounding city.
+While visiting the site, you can actually climb the stairs to the top of the temple, from where you can get nice views of the river and surrounding city.

 Visiting Wat Arun